-How do you get rid of dust mites?
-At one time in my life I had the same question.
+Do you want to get rid of dust mites naturally?
+At one time in my life, I had the same question.
 In fact, a few years ago I didn’t even know what dust mites were.

 I’ve learned a lot since I was diagnosed with severe dust mite allergy.
 In this article I intend to share my best ways to get rid of dust mites naturally.